ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

   * Integer values smaller than -65536 and greater than 65535 are marked as "Private Use".

-* CBOR type: This field contains the CBOR type for the value portion of the label.
+* Value type: This field contains the CBOR type for the value portion of the label.

 * Description: This field contains a short description of the type of trust anchor.